simpixelated/robirb/README.md

 robirb
 ==========

-Twitterbot that runs on Node.js
+Twitterbot that runs on Node.js.
+Creates tweets from Flickr photos, follows/unfollows, and more.

 ### Usage

+You will need a [Twitter developer app](https://developer.twitter.com/en/apps) and the access tokens for a user authenticated with your app.

 1. Create your own `config.js` using `config.sample.js` as an example.
 1. Start it like a normal node app:
 ```